wlaur/encomp/docs/usage.rst

 The actual dimensionality (a combination of the seven base dimensions) is specified as a ``pint.unit.UnitsContainer`` instance (class attribute ``dimensions``).

-The module :py:mod:`encomp.utypes` contains :py:class:`encomp.utypes.Dimensionality` subclasses for the most common dimensionalities.
+The module :py:mod:`encomp.utypes` contains :py:class:`encomp.utypes.Dimensionality` subclasses for some common dimensionalities.

 .. code-block:: python